atukaram/atukaram.github.io/content/intclean.md

 ---
+# frontmatter
-weight: 3
+weight: 1
-title: "Intensive Cleanse | Beatrix Berkics"
+title: "Detox Yourself | Beatrix Berkics"
-description: "The intensive cleanse brooms out all the wastes, toxins and trash the body accumulated over any period of time."
-nav_heading: "Intensive Cleanse"
+case_subtitle: "Intense Detoxification for increased health"
-thumbnail: "blackberries.jpg"
+thumbnail: "case_study_detox.jpg"
-case_short_title: "Intensive Cleanse"
+case_short_title: "Detox Yourself"
+## next a repition of case_subtitle
+case_description: "Disease and poor health are more often made then born!
+Wrong diet, wrong thinking, stress etc. But we are responsible for our health, no one else.
+Take your health in your hand.
+Change your way of thinking and what you put into your body."
+# main matter
 case_title: "Intensive Cleanse for deep detoxification"
-case_subtitle: "Tissues Re-Built"
-case_description: "It's a simple, plant-based cleanse that is not based on deprivation or starvation but on enjoying the abundance of the right kind of foods in the right combination."
+## next a repition of case_subtitle
+nav_heading: "Intensive Cleanse for deep detoxification"
-case_feature_img: "juices.jpg"
+case_feature_img: "detox.jpg"
-case_summary: "My years of experience in the area of cleansing and detoxification brought about as many different views to the subject as people in the world.
-Everybody is different and needs to be treated in accordance to his/her needs."
+case_summary: "Disease and poor health are more often made then born!
+Wrong diet, wrong thinking, stress etc. But we are responsible for our health, no one else.
+Take your health in your hand.
+Change your way of thinking and what you put into your body."
+description: "Your body is a temple and it should be treated this way."
+## testimonials
-testimonial: "I love your recipes.
+#testimonial: "I love your recipes.
 They are easy to prepare and balanced with good nutrition.
 I feel great and I sleep so well.
 I have lost 3 pounds without effort.
 This was the jumpstart I needed and the community to keep me accountable and connected. "
-testimonial_photo: "testimonial.jpg"
+#testimonial_photo: "testimonial.jpg"
-testimonial_author: "Nancy D."
+#testimonial_author: "Nancy D."
-testimonial_subtitle: "Knitting Teacher, Ph.
+#testimonial_subtitle: "Knitting Teacher, Ph.
 D."
-date: 2019-01-15T03:29:08-07:00
+date: 2019-07-16T03:29:08-07:00
 draft: false
 ---

-# Would you like to:

-* Lose weight?
-* Increase your energy?
-* Be happier?
-* Experience a week of no meat, dairy, gluten, or bad sugars?
-* Create sustainable, healthy eating habits and recipes that will last beyond this week?

-# If so, this 7-Day Reset Method Cleanse is for you.

-It's a simple, plant-based cleanse that is not based on deprivation or starvation but on enjoying the abundance of the right kind of foods in the right combination.

-# What's included in the 7-Day Reset Method Cleanse?

-*    7-Day plant-based guided program
-*    7-Day menu
-*    My personal recipes
-*    Grocery list
-*    Kitchen tool list
-*    2 Q&A and education calls
-*    Daily Facebook Live videos and posts
-*    Group support during the program
-*    Private Facebook group page with all documents, information, and friends to support you
-*    The start of a healthy lifestyle that you can easily apply and maintain
-*    A chance to feel fantastic and have the body you've always wanted (Priceless!)

-# DID YOU KNOW?
-95% of our 7-Day Reset Method Participants have never eaten plant-based, raw living foods before!
+# We do need the change more then ever.
+Nowadays, what we call food is not nourishing us but makes us weak, sick and powerless.
+Medications repress symptoms and creates more poison for the body, preventing all healing effort.

+When you clean your intestine, you will feel lighter, lose weight, increase your power, become vibrant, all the symptoms will disappear, clarity of the mind, positive thinking.
+Then you will become a magnet and attract what you are.

+> The bowel is the king because whenever the integrity of its tissues has been affected it has an effect on the organ as well.

+## Heal yourself by :

+- Regenerative Detoxification
+- Cleansing and healing protocols Specific recipes
+    - Raw food classes :
+        - Juices,
+        - Raw cake preparation
+        - Smoothies
+        - Specific recipes

+    - Juice fasting
+        - Fasting
+        - Liver cleanse
+        - Emotional healing
+        - Self-love

+#  We create our own happiness .